Subcategories from this category:How to spot Counterfeit Video Games

 In 2001 I was a music minor in a composer’s group at my college that met once a week to discuss various issues in music and composing.
 One day I proposed to the group that at an upcoming meeting I’d make a presentation on video game music as a serious emerging venue for the musical art form.

 When I saw the roller-coaster-like movie Gravity, I was surprised to realize that I occasionally felt like I was watching a video game on a giant screen.
+The film fluidly changed perspectives back and forth from third to first person, often framing the action as a game would, and the focus on challenging environments presenting life-and-death decisions almost constantly was also very game-like.

 Ever since the advent of the VCR, it’s been a tradition for kids to pop in some horror flicks when Halloween night rolls around.
 But a new generation is here, one that grew up playing console video games, and one that saw the rise of the “survival horror” genre.